My Neighborhood: We Explore Local Scenes of City Life With the PUMA Wild Rider.

-The new Wild Rider design is something of a remix with nods to the ‘80s PUMA Fast Rider or the PUMA DISC ‘90s track spike, evident in the debossed concave holes on the midsole and a rubber midsole wrap with embossed studs.
+The new PUMA Wild Rider design is something of a remix with nods to the ‘80s PUMA Fast Rider and the Easy Rider II OG, evident in the debossed concave holes on the midsole and a rubber midsole wrap with embossed studs.
 The sneaker is also a mash-up of dynamic materials, like the nylon upper with suede and premium leather overlays, a terry towel lining, deco stitching on the upper, and the signature Rider foam.

 Capturing the Wild Riders in their element, each photographer photographed the characters and streets they know well.
 Shane Vincent shot in London, Louis Mahe in Paris, Steffen Grap in Berlin, Pavel Golik in Milan, and Julia Marino in Amsterdam.
 Scroll down to discover their worlds.

 LOUIS MAHE - PUMA WILD RIDER IN PARIS

 Photographing Paris is almost an impossible task.
 As one of the most photographed cities in the world, it can be difficult to capture something new or truely personal.
 For those born in Paris, like Louis Mahe, photographing Paris is about paying attention to the details.
 “For example I think about the architecture in Paris.
 Each building has its own identity, Hausmann or not, they all have low relief, chimera from the past, Paris is a story by itself” he says.

 Paris is a story by itself- Louis Mahe